nosarthur/nowhub/template.md

 For example,

+Currently, we have a MVP that implements

+- user authentication
+- sketchy dashboard
+- vanilla variational autoencoder which is not exposed to frontend

-The milestones are
+The future milestones are

 - database models: 3 weeks
 - REST API: 2 week
 - javascript frontend: 3 weeks
 - machine learning micro service: 1 month
 - machine learning model: 1 month

-Currently, we have a MVP that implements

-- user authentication
-- sketchy dashboard
-- vanilla variational autoencoder which is not exposed to frontend

 ## communication